Access Channel Policies

 - The material, taken as a whole, must lack serious literary, artistic, political, or scientific value

-According to the rules of the Federal Communications Commission, the City of Fargo, as the operator of the access channel, may refuse to transmit any public access program or portion of a public access program that it reasonably believes contains obscenity.
+According to the rules of the Federal Communications Commission, the City of Fargo, as the operator of Fargo Access 68, may refuse to transmit any public access program or portion of a public access program that it reasonably believes contains obscenity.
 See Code of Federal Regulations, Title 47, Volume 4, Section 76.702 for more information.

 Indecent or Profane Content